 If you're not used to U.S. gas prices, you might receive two shocks in a row at the gas station.
 The first is that, compared to many European countries, gas prices here are quite inexpensive.
 But gas is also usually dispensed by the gallon – a sharp departure from most non-U.K. and non-U.S. countries, where gas is dispensed by the liter.
 Happily, figuring the equivalent gas price in liters takes only one quick, easy conversion.

-Divide the price per gallon by the number of liters in a gallon.
-For example, dividing 3.50 by 3.78541178 equals 0.924602184.
-The price of gas is around $0.92 per liter.
+Divide the gas price (per U.S. gallon) by the number of liters in a gallon, 3.78541.
+The result is the gas price per liter.

-You can also multiply the price of gas per gallon by 0.264 to calculate price per liter.
+- You can also multiply the price of gas per gallon by 0.264 to calculate price per liter.

 Lisa studied mathematics at the University of Alaska, Anchorage, and spent several years tutoring high school and university students through scary -- but fun! -- math subjects like algebra and calculus.